Broad-Based Admissions Overview

 - Volunteer experience and service to others

-Knowing more about prospective students through the use of a personal profile in the application process helps identify those who will flourish at UBC, not only because of high grades but because of the experiences and ambition they bring with them.
-The personal profile is not only used to determine admissibility to UBC undergraduate programs, but also serves as the application for Entrance Scholarships and Awards.
+Knowing more about prospective students through the use of a personal profile in the application process helps identify those who will flourish at UBC not only because of high grades but because of the experiences and ambition they bring with them.
+BBA supports UBC’s strategic goal of increasing representation of underrepresented and/or marginalized communities at UBC by assessing students holistically.